 Working out is my favorite way to manage stress.
 I usually go to the gym or do yoga.
 After a workout session, I always feel more awake, more cheerful, and less stressed.
 Like Elle Woods said, “Exercise gives you endorphins.
 Endorphins make you happy.
 Happy people just don’t kill their husbands.”

 Related post: 6 Ways to Stay Motivated at the Gym

 To help manage my stress, I’ve been trying to practice mindfulness and meditation.
 Mindfulness is just being aware of your emotions and accepting things for the way they are.
 If you can’t let it go, let it be.
-Meditation focuses more on breathing, with each inhale and exhale.
-These two methods really help me relax and calm my nerves.
+Meditation focuses more on breathing, with each inhales and exhales.
+These two methods of mindfulness and meditation really help me relax and calm my nerves.

 Related post: On Mindfulness, Karma, and the Law of Attraction

 Finally, you can keep a journal or blog to help manage your stress.

 If you’re not into working out or meditating, you can always try keeping a journal… or a blog!
 Writing things down can also help you manage stress.
 Now that I have this blog, I don’t journal like I used to.
 But when I did, I would write out whatever came to mind, what I did that day, what was bothering me.
 It really helped me learn to understand and cope with my emotions better.
 Journaling also helped me learn how to manage my stress.

 So if you prefer to be creative over being active, you should try journaling or blogging to manage your stress.

 What are your healthy ways to manage stress?
 Let me know in the comments!

 Don’t forget to like & subscribe if you want to see more health tips.
 You can also connect with me on social media.